Graduate Certificate in Muslim Studies

 - Courses must be chosen from at least two departments.

-- Must demonstrate reading knowledge of language relevant to the course of study.
+- Demonstrate reading knowledge of language relevant to the course of study.
 This will be demonstrated by passing the language proficiency test of the student’s own department where it is required; for students in schools or departments that do not offer language proficiency testing, World Languages & Literatures (WLL) will arrange an assessment of reading proficiency based on a dictionary-aided, timed translation of a professionally-relevant scholarly (or equivalent) document.